YangGaoUQ/SSDM-MRI/README.md

-# PHighly Undersampled MRI Reconstruction via a Single Posterior Sampling of Diffusion Models
+# Highly Undersampled MRI Reconstruction via a Single Posterior Sampling of Diffusion Models

 - This repository is for our SSDM-MRI method, which enables a direct QSM reconstruction from MRI raw phases acquired at arbitrary orientations ([DOI link](https://doi.org/10.1016/j.media.2024.103160)).